-For code that does not use reflection (i.e. the methods in the java.lang.reflect package), -freduced-reflection will result in proper operation with a savings in executable code size.
+For code that does not use reflection (i.e. serialization, RMI, CORBA or call methods in the java.lang.reflect package), -freduced-reflection will result in proper operation with a savings in executable code size.

 JNI (-fjni) and the binary compatibility ABI (-findirect-dispatch) do not work properly without full reflection meta-data.
 Because of this, it is an error to use these options with -freduced-reflection.